-I grew up with a mother who used to sprout alfalfa seeds regularly (yes, I was that kid at school) so have been familiar with the process since childhood.
+I grew up with a mother who used to sprout alfalfa seeds regularly (yes, I was that kid at school) so have known how to grow them since childhood.
 Because of this, I've always loved the taste of crunchy fresh sprouts in sandwiches and salads.

 How to Grow Alfalfa Sprouts at Home